 Special Topics: Tips and Tricks

-In this section, you'll find miscellaneous program features that don't fit conveniently into other categories, but can help you be more productive with MSO.
+In this section, you'll find discussion of miscellaneous program features that can help you be more productive with MSO.

 Copying and Pasting Filters

-You can either copy all filters in a channel with Ctrl+Shift+C or copy selected filters with Ctrl+C. In the latter case, a dialog box pops up listing the filters in the selected channel, with a check box next to each one.
+In combination with the filter paste feature, this is a quick way to add many filters to one or more channels.
+If you choose to copy selected filters of a channel, a dialog box pops up listing the filters in the channel, with a check box next to each one.
 You can then paste them into the same channel or a different channel of any configuration with Ctrl+V. When pasting filters to a destination channel, sometimes not all filters will be pasted.
 This can occur if e.g. you try to paste delay blocks, gain blocks or LPFs to a main channel, or if the paste operation would result in too many delay or gain blocks in a sub channel.
 If not all copied filters are pasted to the destination channel, a tabbed text view is created on the right, listing the filters that weren't pasted and why.
 This is to show what happened without a dialog box getting in the way.
 The information in this text view is temporary and not saved with the project.
 You can also copy filters to another project if desired.
 To do this, just copy the filters you want, close the project, then open a different one.
 The filters are still in the clipboard, and so they can be pasted into the newly-loaded project.